MEASURES TO REDUCE AND MANAGE FRAUD RISK

 In particular, the Company, systematically and for each individual offer, as early as in the preliminary investigation phase and in the subsequent phase, verifies the following by expressly informing of this in the manner identified below: if a relevant person within the Company, entrusted with a so called "high responsibility" in the context of the services offered and the activities carried out by the Company (i.e., the shareholders and members of the Board of Directors, as well as any forthcoming member of the Evaluation Committee), or a party related to them,

-(ii) has carried out or performs a job in favor of the Offeror that has not yet been paid, in whole or in part, at the time of the publication of the offer, or there is any agreement on the basis of which such performance will be carried out in future;
+(ii) has carried out or performs a job in favor of the Issuer that has not yet been paid, in whole or in part, at the time of the publication of the offer, or there is any agreement on the basis of which such performance will be carried out in future;

-(iii) is linked by a relationship of close and direct kinship (spouse, cohabiting partner, relative up to the fourth degree) with subjects fulfilling what is known as a "high responsibility" role for the Offeror;
+(iii) is linked by a relationship of close and direct kinship (spouse, cohabiting partner, relative up to the fourth degree) with subjects fulfilling what is known as a "high responsibility" role for the Issuer;

 (iv) might obtain a financial interest or any other personal benefit from the publication and/or from the successful outcome of the offer, different and additional to that for the service provided by the Company.